MoleMan1024/audiowagon/docs/index.markdown

   library I use to read the filesystem, please try with a USB flash drive instead, I have not heard about problems with those.

   *This problem applies only to certain adapters*, I also have reports where similar adapters were working normally.
-The following hardware setups might give you issues and should be avoided:
-  - Transcend USB-A 3.0 adapter, white, with SD and µSD slot, using a µSD card
-  - unknown brand USB-A to µSD adapter, black, with label "MicroSD, USB2.0 Y", using a µSD card
-  - unknown brand USB-A to µSD adapter, black, with label "MjX R/C Technic", using a µSD card
-  - unknown brand USB-C adapter, gray, with SD and µSD slot and LED, using another adapter SD to µSD, using a µSD card (this one could be fixed by removing the second unnecessary adapter)

 ## How to use